Erik-Serbicki/music-room/README.md

 ### Room Page Styling

 First, we need to import everything from Material UI that we want to use on the page.
-Also, add `Link` to the react-router-dom import.
+Also, add `useNavigate` to the react-router-dom import.

 ```javascript
 import { Grid, Button, Typography } from "@mui/material";